UPDATED SEP 17, 2020

 Looking for a new cycling experience?
 Look no further than this Russian Hill boutique studio that’s all about giving fitness junkies a high-intensity sweat.
 Pelo classes are structured by “power zones”, which is a tool that helps riders understand how much resistance they’re really using (we were always confused about that), so you can turn it up and let a little off when your muscles really start to take a beating.
-And if you’re feeling a different type of way, check out their flow and bootcamp classes as well.

-There are seven CORE40 studios in the city and each will rev up your workout.
+There are seven CORE40 studios in the city, and each will rev up your workout.
 CORE40 started as a Pilates studio that quickly added cycling to their class roster.
 And trust us — their cycling class is no walk in the park.
-You’ll keep your core engaged all 40 minutes, so you’ll leave class feeling powerful, and, of course… sweaty.
+You’ll keep your core engaged all 40 minutes, so you’ll leave class feeling powerful and of course… sweaty.
 If you’re feeling really inspired, try their CoreCombo class which is 25 minutes of cycling followed by 25 minutes on the Megaformer.
 Prepare for a full-body burn.

 Whether you have 30 minutes, 45 minutes, or a full hour, there’s a Wheel House class for you.
 Set up in the Embarcadero Center, this fitness powerhouse often hosts themed-rides — which is the perfect motivation if you’re searching for an excuse to skip your workout after leaving the office.
-We’re also fans of their WH Rhythm Flow class for recovery, it’s 30 minutes of cycling followed by 45 minutes of yoga.
+We’re also fans of their WH Rhythm Flow class for recovery; it’s 30 minutes of cycling followed by 45 minutes of yoga.
 No matter what class you choose, you can always count on a killer playlist to carry you through the muscle fatigue.

 Cycling classes have finally made it across the Bay (no more three-hour commutes for Oaklandites).
 Check out Oakland’s first cycling studio, RiDE Oakland, where teachers are friendly and towels are always fresh.
-No need to be a cycling pro either — you can always drop in and get your sweat on, they’ll show you the ropes.
+No need to be a cycling pro either — you can always drop in and get your sweat on; they’ll show you the ropes.